angelphoon7/Repaye/README.md

 3. Service Performance :

    Customers also take the quality of service into account.
-Even if the food is excellent, impolite or unprofessional behavior from the staff can negatively impact the overall dining experience, potentially discouraging users from returning in the future.
+Even if the food is excellent, impolite or unprofessional behavior from the staff can negatively impact the overall dining               experience,potentially discouraging users from returning in the future.

 4. Spending amount :